bricker0/choropleth_map/README.md

 - [ ] Categorize the data to make the map <a href="https://video.uu.nl/permalink/v1261a0c06c8bm2m1ftn/">Video Choropleth Map Symbology</a>
 - [ ] Change the classes and symbology <a href="https://video.uu.nl/permalink/v1261a0c0726ftjbuu4h/">Video to change classes here</a>
 - [ ] Export as a JPG for a static map <a href="https://video.uu.nl/permalink/v1261a0c076beo6p73r4/">Video to use layout manager</a> including how to add title and legend.
-- [ ] Put your map online to make an interactive map using Esri Online <a href="https://video.uu.nl/permalink/v1261a0c09470hp5c6c5/">Video from QGIS to Esri online</a>

 # 2 Get started